A McEliece cryptosystem using permutation codes: A cryptosystem on permutation error-correcting codes

 \section{A cryptosystem on permutation error-correcting codes}

 The McEliece cryptosystem is a very popular cryptosystem using linear codes, first proposed by Robert McEliece~\cite{mceliece1978public} in 1978.
-Due to its large key sizes, it never gained a lot of popularity at the time.
+Due to its large key sizes, it never gained a lot of popularity at that time.
 Recently with the rise of quantum computing, it has gained a lot of attention along with its counterpart proposed by Neiderreiter~\cite{niederreiter1986knapsack} as a \emph{post-quantum} alternative to currently used public key cryptosystems.
 Fundamentally, the McEliece cryptosystem uses two linear codes, one kept private and another made public with the two codes being equivalent in the following way: \begin{defn} Consider two $[n,k]$ linear codes $C_1$ and $C_2$ generated by the generator matrices $G_1$ and $G_2$.
 These codes are considered equivalent if, there exists a non singular $k \times k$ matrix $S$ and an $n \times n$ permutation matrix $P$ such that $G_2=S G_1 P$ \end{defn} Consider a linear code $C$ generated by a matrix $G$.
-Pre-multiplying $G$ by a non-singular matrix will not change the code it generates, as this is basically a change of basis for the code $C$.
+Pre-multiplying $G$ by a non-singular matrix will not change the code.
 Post-multiplying $G$ by a permutation matrix creates a new code, one whose codewords are obtained by permuting the positions of the codewords in $C$ by the permutation corresponding to the permutation matrix.
 In other words, there is a \emph{distance preserving map}, or isometry between two equivalent linear codes.
 The principle behind the McEliece cryptosystem is that we have a map between an easy instance and a hard instance of the closest vector problem in linear codes using this distance preserving map.
-The private key matrix, is chosen from a family of linear codes with a known fast decoding algorithm, but the public key matrix generates a linear code is assumed to not have a fast decoding algorithm.
+The private key matrix, is chosen from a family of linear codes with a fast decoding algorithm.
+However, the public key matrix generates a linear code do not have a fast decoding algorithm.
 The map between these easy and hard instance is known only to the owner of the private key.
 This provides the one-way property which is essential to all public-key cryptosystems.